 Purpose-built PQC silicon IP with hardware-accelerated cryptographic cores.
 Designed for integration into the systems that matter most.

-Q-day is approaching — the moment quantum computers break RSA and ECC.
+Q-day is the moment quantum computers break RSA and ECC, and it is approaching.
 Adversaries are already running "harvest now, decrypt later" campaigns, capturing encrypted data today to crack it tomorrow.
 Hardware-accelerated PQC is the countermeasure.

 Software-only crypto can't keep pace.
 Purpose-built hardware accelerators deliver throughput and security without the performance penalty.